Roof Butte

 Roof Butte (Adáá dikʼá "Roof shaped mountain on the run") is a peak in the Chuska Mountains in Arizona, United States.
 Roof Butte is the highest peak of the Chuska Mountains which run in a north-northwest direction across the Arizona-New Mexico border.
 Roof Butte is a visible butte for miles around.
 The butte has an elevation of 9787 ft.
-A manned-lookout tower is located on Roof Butte.
+A staffed-lookout tower is located on Roof Butte.
 Two funnel shaped explosion volcanic pipes formed the flattish summit of Roof Butte, and a low lava dome caps one nearby peak.